 - A worker is based abroad (for example, if they are on secondment); however you do need cover for employees based in Great Britain for 14 continuous days (or 7 days on an offshore installation)

 If an independent contractor does not work exclusively for you but is employed by other organisations as well, you may not need employers' liability insurance may not be required.
 It would be important to find out if the contractor has employers’ liability compulsory insurance for their employees, if required.

 It depends.
 According to the HSE, a firm would need employers' liability insurance for any "labour only" subcontractors.
 "Labour only" subcontractors work hours set by you, under your direction, and using materials and tools provided by you.

 On the other hand, you do not need employers' liability insurance would typically not be required for any "bona fide" subcontractors.
 A "bona fide" subcontractor sets their own hours, submits invoices, works without supervision, and uses their own tools, materials, etc. However, make sure that any bona fide subcontractor working for you has public liability insurance and employers' liability insurance for their employees, as required.

-According to the HSE, insurers will usually cover volunteers under an existing employers' liability policy.
+According to the HSE, insurers will usually cover volunteers under your existing employers' liability policy.
 This also applies to unpaid students, people taking part in a youth or adult training programme (not employed by you) and school students on work experience programmes.

 While you may not need to notify your insurer if volunteers work for you, it is a good idea to confirm with your insurer that they are in fact covered.
 And you should notify your insurer if someone in this situation will be working for an extended time or does work outside of your company's usual business.
 And if you don't have a policy in place yet, then you will need to get one.

 No, you generally do not need employers' liability for a cleaner—if your cleaner works for more than one person.
 However, if your cleaner works only for you then you probably need to take out employers' liability cover.
 The same applies to gardeners.